SirusAI/KNN-Linear-Regression-Prophet-for-Stock-Prediction/README.md

 # KNN-Linear-Regression-Prophet-for-Stock-Price-Prediction
-KNN + Linear Regression + Prophet Prediction for Stocks, and Prophet base seasonal trend analysis.
+Machine Learning tool for stock price prediction by applying KNN, Linear Regression and Prophet.
 I developed this tool mainly to gain more experience in time series analysis and object-oriented programming.
 I will occasionally update this project by adding more fuctions.
-Please do not use it for making any investment or trading decision.
+Please do not use it for making investment or trading decision.
 # Requirements
 * [Pandas](https://pandas.pydata.org)
 * [Pandas-datareader](https://pandas-datareader.readthedocs.io/en/latest)